 - Long Beach officials either knew about the condition or the condition has existed for such an unreasonably long time that the city should have learned about it to fix it.

 Only an experienced pedestrian accident lawyer can help you prove these elements, determine liability and sue Long Beach for your injuries and damages.

 Consult our Long Beach pedestrian accident attorneys at JML Law today to find out the best legal strategy in your particular case.
-Call our offices at 818-610-8800 or send an email to get a free consultation.
+Call our offices at 818-610-8800 or send an email for a free case evaluation.